aska45/customer-segmentation-/README.md

     RFM Profile: R=1, F=1, M=1
     Interpretation: These are the "Best Customers" we saw earlier.
 They purchase recently (R=1), are frequent buyers (F=1), and spent the most (M=1).

+For "Best Customers" segment:

+    Recommendation: Focus on increasing customer purchases, so it is necessary to form a cross/up-selling strategy.
+    Explanation: These customers are already the best in terms of recency, frequency, and monetary value.
+To maximize their value, focus on offering complementary or upgraded products/services to encourage additional purchases.

+For "Loyal Customers" segment:

+    Recommendation: Optimize budget and time campaigns to maintain loyalty and increase value.
+    Explanation: Loyal customers are valuable assets.
+To keep them engaged and loyal, tailor marketing campaigns specifically for them.
+Offer exclusive deals, loyalty rewards, and personalized recommendations based on their past purchases.

+For "Almost Lost" segment:

+    Recommendation: Focus on activating customers and encouraging repurchases with a reactivation and retention strategy.
+    Explanation: Customers in this segment are at risk of churning.
+To prevent loss, use reactivation strategies such as targeted promotions, reminders of past purchases, and personalized offers to encourage them to come back and make additional purchases.

+For "Lost Cheap Customers" segment:

+    Recommendation: Focus on reactivating customers with a reactivation strategy.
+    Explanation: These customers have already churned, so the main goal is to bring them back.
+Use reactivation campaigns with attractive offers, incentives, and reminders of the benefits of your products/services to encourage them to return.